 - Good news – you can eat a little bit.
 Eat a handful of nuts, maybe some dry fruit, something small if hunger strikes so badly you might cause a scene on the plane.
 When I fast, I allow myself to consume up to 400 calories in nuts or dried fruit throughout the entire fasting period.
 No sandwiches, no candy, no junk food, no meals of any kind.
 The mental effect of allowing yourself this small amount of calories is great.
 Completely forbidding myself to eat would not let me survive the fast.

-- The minute that alarm goes off announcing it’s breakfast time in your destination, you take that breakfast out and you eat it.
-Have a coffee with it if that’s what you normally do at breakfast time.
+- The minute that alarm goes off announcing it’s breakfast time at your destination, have your breakfast immediately.
+Have a coffee with it if that’s what you normally do at breakfast.
 Warning – don’t eat a large breakfast after fasting.
 Your digestive system has slowed down, so go easy on it.
 I can’t stress enough, you should have this breakfast handy.
 Don’t wait for flight attendants till they walk around with food.
 Your breakfast time might be between meals and you should break your fast exactly at your breakfast time.
 When my alarm sounded, it was 2:30 AM in Halifax, Canada, but it was 7:30 AM in France and I needed to eat that breakfast then and there, even though I was sleeping at the time and my body was not thinking about food.

 My Results from Fasting to Prevent Jet Lag